 How did you become a gamer and was there a specific influence that led you down this path?

 What are some of your favorite games you grew up with and why?What kind of gamer are you?
-Do you like challenges, is it more for the social aspect, do you prefer games that are puzzles or have a relaxing element to it?
+Do you like challenges, is it more for the social aspect, or do you prefer games that are puzzles or have a relaxing element to them?
 Has that preference evolved over time?

 Throughout the years have you noticed a shift in women gamers?
 What’s been your personal experience with this?

 Lisa: Up to 5 years ago, I literally knew no women that played games.
 I never dared say anything about me liking games.
 Even on YouTube, there were only male gamers, like pewdiepie, jacksepticeye, markiplier, etc. I've noticed that since female gamers get in the spotlight more these last 5 years or so, more female friends of mine want to play games.
 People who first played games secretly now play them openly, and I think that that is a really good change.
 We still have a long way to go, though.
 Throughout the years, you see that more female characters in games appear and it is nice that the female can be the badass for once.

 I also notice that when I play with random people online and say that I’m a girl, people never believe me.
 They think the account is fake, or I’m pretending to be a girl.
 Even when they hear my voice, they still won’t believe me.
 It shows that girls still aren’t allowed too much in the gaming world yet.